consensusaps/connect-id-token-verify/src/node/README.md

 # Node Express

-This is a Node.JS Express version that will receive and parse a JWT token from a querry parameter.
+This is a Node.JS Express project that will receive and parse a JWT token from a query parameter.

 To start the application: